 Connie Diekman, director of university nutrition for Washington University in St. Louis, said that the new findings put the issue in perspective.

 “Concerns around childhood obesity have caused many to try to find ‘the food’ that is the cause,” Diekman explained.

 “This study did a nice job in assessing the impact of 100-percent fruit juice on weight, a food often blamed for the growing incidence of childhood obesity,” she said.

 “As a registered dietitian, this study reinforces the messages I provide my clients: 100-percent fruit juice — not fruit drinks or beverages — can fit into a healthful eating plan.
 But it is important, as with all foods, to learn portion sizes,” Diekman stressed.

 “In addition, I always remind people that whole fruit — whether fresh, frozen or canned — can provide more satiety since we don’t seem to recognize fullness from liquids, while we do from solids,” she said.

 The study was published online March 23 in the journal Pediatrics.

-The information herein on "Daily Fruit Juice OK for Kids" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Daily Fruit Juice OK for Kids" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*